Controls on chemicals in food

 Pesticides and food safety

-The use of pesticides in agriculture, horticulture, forestry and domestic gardening is regulated by the Chemical Regulation Directorate (CRD) - part of the Health and Safety Executive (HSE).
+The CRD is part of the Health and Safety Executive (HSE).

 Regulation of chemicals